MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/grids/grid/includes/addOnRecordSelect-description.md

-Adds a function to run when the user selects record (row) in the Grid.
+Adds a function to run when the user selects row (row) in the Grid.